 - Periodically rotate your accessories on wood surfaces to prevent them from sitting in the same spot for too long; the surface underneath the object can get discolored or damaged if objects are left there for long periods of time.

 - Lift and place objects rather than dragging the furniture’s legs across the floor.
 (This will benefit your flooring as well!)

 - Clean up spills immediately with blotting rather than a wiping motion.
 Try to get to the mess as quickly as possible, because water left over time will cause white spots to develop on the surface of the piece.
 Alcohol, perfumes, after-shave and medications can cause severe finish damage, so be careful!

-- We recommend dusting your wooden furniture frequently with a clean, soft, dry, lint-free cloth.
+- We recommend dusting your wooden furniture frequently with a clean, dry, soft, lint-free cloth.
 Gently dust the surface by rubbing in a motion that follows the direction of the grain.

 - We recommend polishing your furniture approximately every six months, using a clean, soft, lint-free cloth and rubbing the polish in the direction of the grain.

-- Waxes should be avoided as regular use may result in a build-up of wax film on the surface of the furniture.
+- Waxes should be avoided as regular use may result in a build-up of wax film on the surface of your furniture.
 This build-up can attract dirt, smoke and other pollutants in the air, resulting in smudges and streaks on the surface of the piece.
 Also, many waxes contain grit that can permanently damage furniture surfaces if used improperly.